PMR GCA Scotland

 Support for Polymyalgia and Giant Cell Arteritis Sufferers in Scotland

-Dr Sarah Mackie is an established friend and supporter of the UK charities and she is in the process of compiling a leaflet about prednisolone doses in the event of corona virus infection.
-She would welcome feedback from PMR/GCA patients on the style and tone of the draft document.
-If you wish to assist in this project please follow the links: Document link: here
+Dr Sarah Mackie is an established friend and supporter of the UK charities and she has compiled a leaflet about prednisolone doses in the event of corona virus infection.
+The document can be found here.

 SPRING NEWSLETTERIssue 30 (Spring 2020) of NewsWire has been posted and is available as a download HERE.
 Paper copies were posted on Thursday 30th April.
 If your copy has not arrived yet, please email Secretary@pmrgcascotland.com.